Simple

 String

 Lookup a property with the given key.
-If the key does not exists or has no value, then an optional default value can be specified.
+If the key does not exist nor has a value, then an optional default value can be specified.

 propertiesExist:key